humphrayLegare/humphrayLegare.github.io/index.md

 ## Projects
 [Carole Vezina](https://carolevezina.com)
 > Personnal website for a self-employed marketer.
 I made the website using Wordpress and some plugins like Contact Form 7.
-The styles were integrated using SASS.
+The styles have been integrated using SASS.

 [Landing-pages](https://prospection.qc.ca/seo/)
 > I made some landing-pages for marketing at Prospection.
 The pages are integrate with MDBBootstrap, Bootstrap4 and the form is validate